 August 9, 2019

 I am going to be very real here, and there are things that you may not like and here it goes.
-I have never seen a single project complete on time when I have worked for small to big corporates, with vendors and agencies and even here at Smartly Built.
+I have never seen a single project complete on time when I have worked for small to big corporates, with vendors and agencies, and even here at Smartly Built.
 And, I have spoken to 100’s of Founders and Startups – and the story remains the same.

-Good development is hard and takes time
+Development is hard and takes time

 Every good developer can really think and code logic for about 4-5 hours a day of stuff they have never worked on before.
 Anyone else telling you that they will code for 8-10 hours a day straight is just full of shit.
-So, think how you are budgeting time.
+So, think about how you are budgeting time.

-Most developers are playing multiple roles of designer, architect, coders, tester and even business analysts.
+Most developers are playing multiple roles of designer, architect, coders, tester, and even business analysts.
 If you are questioning your developers – “Does this make business sense?” you are de-focusing your developer out of context.

 Yes, I can’t tell you the number of times a code or function has to be re-looked at due to compliance irregularities, missing requirements, not matching the experience, unoptimized algorithms, or just not looking through entirely for all dependencies and functionalities from day 1.

-this is not the problem.
+This is not the problem.
 But, the reality is maybe not looked across so transparently as it should be.

 Here are some terms of your values we expect from ourselves and our partners.